Chrisos10/DQN_learning/README.md

   - Higher learning rate (1e-3) for responsive updates
 - CNN architectures required more extensive tuning and showed slower convergence

+**NOTE:** Although MLP achieved a great performace, we will be going with the best CNN Agent because CNNs, with their ability to learn spatial hier-archies, are particularly powerful when dealing with visual data like images or video frames in reinforcement learning scenarios which in our case, is a video frame.

 ### Performance Summary

 | Configuration | Final Mean Reward | Episode Length (avg) | Learning Characteristics | Performance Rank |